isurfraz/cursor-systems/README.md

 The scope rule is optional, but I find it reduces a lot of noise that cursor is prone to make.

+# Initial run
+Once added, you will want to populate some tasks and knowledge items.
+You can point cursor to a specific folder and ask it to create concise knowledge items for that folders contents.
+Make sure to keep the scope small, dont ask it to map out your entire project in one go.

+The same for tasks, you can give it some features or issues you want resolved and ask it to map out the task definitions for them, after that you are ready to go and can simply ask cursor to work on a specific item by ID, and it will use this workflow and update knowledge or create knowledge as it goes.

+It should feel a lot closer to working with a team of real engineers, and reduce a lot of headaches that come with working on larger scale projects.

 # Contributing
 Currently I am not taking contributions, but you may still file pull requests - however there is no guarantee that I will look at them.
 In the future if there is a lot of interest this may change.